Secrets to Losing Fat

 When you exercise to reduce fat, you must be certain that your heart rate does not go higher than 65% of your maximum heart rate.
 60% of your maximum heart rate is best for reducing fat.
 If your exercise has your heart rate beating higher than 65% consistently (or for most of your routine), you are burning food that has recently been ingested, or, muscle if you have not had enough food.
 If you do not reduce your heart rate to 65% or less, all of your exercise will be doing the "opposite" of why you are exercising.
 When your heart rate is over 65% of your MHR, you are no longer burning fat.

 Most people refer to fat as "weight".
 But weight is simply the combination of fat, muscle and bones.
-There is nothing on a typical scale indicating that you have too much fat, are losing fat or gaining fat using only a scale.
-Even the scales that have that information are as much as 15% "off" from being correct.
+There is nothing on a typical scale indicating that you have too much fat, or you are losing fat or gaining fat when using only a scale.
+Even the scales that have that information are as much as 15% "off" (or more) from being correct.

 Here's a simple way to know if your diet is good or bad.
 Answer the following question.